wmedrano/wmedrano.dev/content/literate-programs/emacs-config.md

 This page describes my (will.s.medrano@gmail.com) Emacs configuration.
 Emacs is a highly customizable text editor that can be customized with Emacs Lisp.
-This page is written in Org and is the primary [source code](https://github.com/wmedrano/emacs-config) for my actual Emacs configuration!
+This page is written in Org and is the primary [source code](https://github.com/wmedrano/emacs-config) for the actual Emacs configuration!

 ### Org Mode {#IntroductionOrgMode-c5h72r913tj0}

-My Emacs configuration is written with Emacs Org Mode.
+This Emacs configuration is written with Emacs Org Mode.

 <div class="verse">